anh65498/cis26b/notes/FINAL.md

 > Return how many bytes from the beginning of the file <br>

 `char *tmpnam(char *filename);`
-> Create a file name that will not conflict with any  other file name on your system <br>
+> Create a file name that will not conflict with any  other file name on your system

 ```c
 char filename[L_tmpnam];    // L_tmpnam defined in stdio.h
 if (tmpnam(filename) == NULL){